JCB, Together With Resona, Realize A New Purchasing Experience: The World's First Full-Scale Project To Commercialize Ultra-Wideband (UWB) Payments

 Overview of“UWB Payments”

-UWB payments are a solution that can greatly improve the purchasing experience.
+UWB payments can greatly improve the purchasing experience.
 Until now, it has been necessary to physically touch a card or smartphone at a payment terminal in a merchant or to scan a QR code.
-UWB payments will take advantage of the characteristics of short-range communication to build a new purchasing experience, such as building a hands-free payment experience even with a smartphone in a pocket or bag, and instantly conveying information such as diet restrictions from users to merchants.
+UWB payments will leverage short-range communication characteristics to create a new purchasing experience, such as hands-free payments even with a smartphone in a pocket or bag, and to instantly convey user information, such as diet restrictions, to merchants.

 Also, by utilizing the accurate location information of smartphones, it is possible to realize value-added solutions for both users and merchants that have never been seen before, such as improving the efficiency of navigation and waiting in stores, distributing personalized advertisements and coupons using smart displays, and providing new customer service for VIP customers.
 It is expected to be used not only to improve the experience but also to be used as a labor-saving solution to address labor shortages.